Alibaba strengthens its position in cloud and AI, prioritising growth over profitability

 The most positive momentum came from the cloud segment, where revenue increased by 26% year-on-year, driven by rising demand for AI solutions and ongoing investment in proprietary infrastructure.
 The company is advancing its own large language models under the Qwen brand and continues to develop specialised AI chips, aiming to reduce dependency on suppliers such as NVIDIA.
 The international segment, including AliExpress, Trendyol, and Cainiao, also delivered strong year-on-year growth of 19%, supported by expansion in key regions and strengthened logistics capabilities.

 The domestic e‑commerce segment (China) grew by 10%, although margins came under pressure due to aggressive investment in instant-commerce initiatives.
-Alibaba faces intense competition from Meituan and JD.com in the rapid delivery space, resulting in higher costs and reduced operational efficiency.
+Alibaba faces intense competition from Meituan and JD.com in the space of rapid delivery, resulting in higher costs and reduced operational efficiency.
 Management expects this segment to contribute up to 1 trillion CNY (139.6 billion USD) in Gross Merchandise Value (GMV) annually over the next three years, even though it currently weighs on profitability.

 GAAP net income rose 78% to 43.1 billion CNY (6.01 billion USD), largely due to one-off gains from the sale of the Trendyol stake and investment revaluations.
-Adjusted profit, however, fell 18% to 4.91 billion USD, and EBITDA declined 14%, providing a clearer picture of underlying operational performance.
+Adjusted profit, however, fell 18% to 4.91 billion USD, and EBITDA declined 14%, reflecting a more accurate picture of the company’s underlying operational performance.

-No specific guidance was provided on revenue, margins, or investment expenditures.
-However, in the accompanying commentary, management emphasised continued active investment in two strategic pillars:
+No specific forecasts were provided for revenue, margins, or investment expenditures.
+However, in the commentary accompanying the report, management emphasised that it continues to actively invest in two strategic focus areas:

 Consumption and AI + Cloud.
-CapEx and cash outflows are expected to be above normal in the upcoming quarters due to investments in cloud and AI infrastructure, with effects expected to normalise as monetisation, particularly in cloud, progresses.
-Management anticipates further acceleration in cloud growth driven by GenAI workloads.
-In e‑commerce, focus remains on growing the user base and order volume, followed by monetisation.
-For the international segment, emphasis is placed on strengthening positions in key regions (Europe, the Middle East, and Korea), enhancing efficiency (AliExpress, Trendyol), and further integrating logistics (Cainiao).
+CapEx and cash outflows were expected to remain above normal levels over the coming quarters due to investment in cloud and AI infrastructure, after which the effect was projected to normalise as monetisation – primarily in cloud – progresses.
+Management anticipated further accelerated growth in the cloud business driven by GenAI workloads.
+In e‑commerce, the focus remained on expanding the user base and order volumes, followed by monetisation.
+In the international segment, emphasis was placed on strengthening positions in key regions (Europe, the Middle East, and Korea), enhancing efficiency (AliExpress, Trendyol), and further integrating logistics (Cainiao).

 Fundamental analysis of Alibaba Group Holding Limited